Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 ### **AVOID** using `$count` virtual property in the URL segment.
-Although OData standard allows you to use `$count` virtual property for entity sets, not all clients can interpret the response correctly.
+Although OData standard allows you to use `$count` virtual property for entity sets (e.g. `_odata/1.0/WorkItems/$count`), not all clients can interpret the response correctly.
 Therefore, it is recommended to use aggregations instead.

+For example, the query below returns the total number of work items.
 ```odata
 https://{account}.analytics.visualstudio.com/_odata/1.0/WorkItems?
   $apply=aggregate($count as Count)